 z2=mcq2+cc => Dz= mcDq

 M.R. curves and M.C. curve intersect at two points.
-The change in M.R. is the same as M.C.: DM.R.=DM.C. please see figure 5.
+The change in M.R. is the same as the change in M.C.: DM.R.=DM.C. please see figure 5.

 ∴mcDq= 2mDq+ Dc